chayanchatterjee/starter-hugo-academic/content/publication/ML_review/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  -  Elena Cuoco
-  -  Jade Powell
+  - Alistair McLeod
-  -  Kendall Ackley
+  - Daniel Jacobs
   - admin
-  -  Michael Coughlin
-  -  Scott Coughlin
-  -  Paul Easter
-  -  Reed Essick
-  -  Hunter Gabbard
-  -  Timothy Gebhard
-  -  Shaon Ghosh
-  -  Alberto Iess
-  -  David Keitel
-  -  Filip Morawski
-  -  Tri Nguyen
-  -  Rich Ormiston
-  -  Massimiliano Razzano
-  -  Kai Staats
-  -  Gabriele Vajente
+  - Linqing Wen
-  -  Daniel Williams
+  - Fiona Panther

 # Author notes (optional)
 #author_notes: